SAM.gov API Response Structure Reference

 return None

-def _generate_sam_url(self, notice_id: str) -> str:
+def _generate_sam_url(self, notice_id: str) -> str:"""Generate SAM.gov URL for opportunity"""

-return f"https://sam.gov/opp/{notice_id}/view" if notice_id else ""
+return f"https://sam.gov/opp/{notice_id}/view" if notice_id else""

 # ... additional helper methods for resource links, organization types, etc.